artur-gajewski/silex-skeleton/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar install

+Create local configuration file from the distribution file:

+    $ cp silex/resources/config/settings.yml-dist silex/resources/config/settings.yml

+Modify the settings.yml file to reflect your needs.

-Composer creates correct folder permission to silex/ folder, but if you have problems writing to it you can change permissions manually:
+Composer should create correct folder permission for silex/ folder, but if you have problems writing to it you can change permissions manually:

     $ chmod 711 silex/
     $ chmod 777 silex/cache